hamiltoncrouse/thetrip/README.md

 4. **Cron/Background jobs**: use Render Cron to hit internal API routes later (`/api/tasks/cache-travel`, etc.).

 ## Next Steps
-- Wire Firebase auth (reuse the pattern from your IdealHome backend) and swap the `demo-user` placeholder in `/api/trips`.
+- Implement the Gemini proxy (or reuse your IdealHome backend) and bridge it to `/api/ai/suggestions`.
-- Implement the Gemini image/text proxy and bridge it to `/api/ai/suggestions`.
+- Add the Amadeus/Booking hotel proxy and render hotel cards alongside each day.
-- Build the actual trip dashboard UI (calendar, day timeline, travel dashboard component).
+- Flesh out the dashboard with calendar + drag-and-drop timeline once the data plumbing is stable.
-- Add automated tests and CI (Vitest + Playwright) once routes stabilize.
+- Add automated tests and CI (Vitest + Playwright) to guard the growing surface area.

 Welcome to The Trip—psychedelic France planning awaits.